bamerman/tech-writing-workshop/ui_reference.md

 [Marketplace page](#marketplace-page)<br>

 ## Home page
-The [GitHub home page](https://github.com/) contains these major UI components that help you navigate GitHub:
+The [GitHub home page](https://github.com/) contains these UI components that help you navigate GitHub:
 ***
 - <a name="search-bar">**Search bar**</a><br>
 The search bar helps you find repositories.
 You can use the search bar in the following ways:<br>